bogzbonny/lttw/README.md

-# lttw
+# Llama Take The Wheel

-A Neovim plugin for code completion using llama.cpp, written in Rust and Lua.
+A Neovim plugin for code completion using llama.cpp, written in Rust.

-## Features
+## CREDIT WHERE CREDIT IS DUE

-- **Fill-in-Middle (FIM) completion**: Get code suggestions between prefix and suffix context
+Originally this codebase was translated from [llama.vim](https://github.com/ggml-org/llama.vim) which is an excellent lightweight code-completion system with lots of great systems.
+I've drawn lots of inspiration from this, and I would def recommend ALSO checking out it out!
+At the time of making this plugin this was def the best option, however code completion is too important for me not to get my mits more grubby.

-- **Instruction-based editing**: Apply natural language instructions to selected text
+Key Differences:
-- **Ring buffer context**: Automatically gather and reuse relevant code chunks
+ - process ring buffer from most recent to oldest
-- **Caching**: Cache completions to avoid redundant API calls
+ - adaptive debounce strategy for fast typing
-- **Debug logging**: Track plugin activity and troubleshooting
+ - explicit ability to limit number of concurrent FIM calls

 ## Requirements